 Since I am not taking classes, is tuition deducted from the cost of the program?
 If not, what does that money go towards?

 The cost of the internship summer program is the same as the academics because there is an internship placement fee and you are participating in every other aspect of the program (metro pass, accommodation, cultural events, orientation, insurance, trips).
-The cost of the internship is $3990 and if you wish to take one class along with this, the cost is $4140.
+The cost of the internship is $4890.
 The cost of the non-summer Internship program is individual based on the length of the Internship and the package chosen.

-Will I still get to go to all the businesses (such as Microsoft and Ernst & Young) even though I am not in classes?
+Will I still get to go to all the businesses (such as Radio Free Europe and Ernst & Young) even though I am not in classes?

 Sure, you can tell the intern site Director in advance what days and times you would like free so that you can attend the site visits.
 However, most interns find they would rather stay at work because the internship sites provide quite rewarding work.
 However, I would get you the full schedule in advance.
-You would also want to take off for Vienna and the overnight trip to the medieval village.
+You would also want to take off for Vienna.

 Will I have any free time to do what I want, for example, go visit relatives in Germany?